Chicken chicks on conveyor belt in a factory farm

 Animals Australia team

-Laws don’t protect them.
+Laws don’t protect them

-Some 12 million chicks are killed on their first day of life in Australia every year … simply because they have no economic value to the industry they’ve been born into.
+An estimated 12 million chicks are killed on their first day of life in Australia every year … simply because they have no economic value to the industry they’ve been born into.

-And these routine mass killings are entirely legal.
+These routine mass killings are entirely legal.

 This image contains content which some may find confronting

-Once chicks are hatched, they are put onto a moving conveyor belt where they are sorted; males from females.
-If they are considered to be healthy, the female chicks will be transferred to a site where they will be grown to a specific size before being moved to an egg laying facility.
+If they are considered to be healthy, the female chicks will be transferred to a site where they will be grown to a specific size before being moved to an egg-laying facility.
 This could be cage, barn or free-range.
+So, even for the female chicks, it’s a game of ‘Russian Roulette’ when it comes to the quality of life they will ultimately be afforded.

-So even for the female chicks, it’s a game of ‘Russian Roulette’ when it comes to the quality of life they will ultimately be afforded.
-Most of them will be killed at just 18 months old when they are ‘spent’ (which means when their egg production wanes).
-They will be killed long before their natural lifespan would end.
+Most of them will be killed at just 18 months old when they are considered ‘spent’ (in other words, when their egg production wanes), long before their lifespan would naturally come to an end.

-There’s a kinder choice.
+There’s a kinder choice

-Creating machines to kill chicks en masse is the clinical result of the egg industry’s drive for efficiency, as it strives to keep up with consumer demand.
+Creating machines to kill millions of chicks is the clinical result of the egg industry’s drive for efficiency as it strives to keep up with consumer demand.
+But consumers were never made aware of the true cost of eggs, which isn’t shown on any carton label.

 See how easy (and delicious!) it is to replace eggs in your meals by exploring our handy guide to egg-free living.
 From sweet to savoury, cakes to quiches, there is an abundance of natural and tasty ingredients that do what eggs do – but kinder.